audeme/MOVIArduinoAPI/README.md

 #Version 1.12
 Workaround for firmware not stopping an ask, pause, play or password command at init Support for ARDUINO_ARCH_PIC32 (MicroShip UC32 board and others)

+#Version 1.13
+Undid workaround as it makes the training less stable.
+Also workaround not necessary.